microsoft/VoTT/README.md

      - Since the [camshift algorithm](http://opencv.jp/opencv-1.0.0_org/docs/papers/camshift.pdf) has some known limitations, you can disable tracking for certain sets of frames.
 To toggle tracking *on* and *off* use the file menu setting, or the keyboard shortcut Ctrl/Cmd + T.

- 4. Export video to CNTK Format using Object Detection Menu or Ctrl/Cmd + E
+ 4. Export video Tags using the Object Detection Menu or Ctrl/Cmd + E

     ![]( media/5_Export.jpg)